compsoc-edinburgh/typesig-website/pages/resources/lang-workshop/step5.md

 But we can't use this to do recursion yet!

 Recall that our environment maps symbols to *values*.
-That means, in order to add `n -> e` to our context, where `e` is an expression, we need to know what `e` evaluates to.
+That means, in order to add `n -> e` to our environment, where `e` is an expression, we need to know what `e` evaluates to.
 But if `e` references `n`, then `e` can't be evaluated without knowing what `n` refers to.
 We have an infinite loop!